cheeaun/exploretrees-sg/README.md

 This is a personal side project to fuel my curiosity on these factors:

 - Plotting more than 500,000 data points on [Mapbox GL JS](https://www.mapbox.com/mapbox-gl-js/).
-End up using [Tippecanoe](https://github.com/mapbox/tippecanoe) to convert `GeoJSON` files into `MBTiles`.
 - Data visualization of all tree data, in 4 criterias:
   - **Type**; Tree, Flowering, Heritage
   - **Girth** (meters)